Last Updated On September 14, 2020.

 #4.
 FERRIS WHEEL

-The top island destination is furnished with a mini ferris wheel which isn’t restricted to only kids, it sits 18 persons at a single ride and it should satisfy your urge for amusement.
+This top island destination is furnished with a mini ferris wheel that isn’t restricted to kids alone, it sits eighteen persons on a single ride and could satisfy your excitement craving.

 Make sure you try it!